chingchenms/llvm/docs/Coroutines.rst

 frame of the calling function.

-The second argument provides information on alignment of the memory returned by the allocation function and given to `coro.init` by the first parameter.
+The second argument provides information on alignment of the memory returned by the allocation function and given to `coro.begin` by the first parameter.
 If this argument is 0, the memory is assumed to be aligned to 2 * sizeof(i8*).
 This argument only accepts constants.